 While you may get excited every time you purchase a new cleanser to try, make sure you’re looking at the actual ingredients in the cleanser.

-Harsh surfactants include sodium laureth sulfate, ammonium lauryl sulfate, and sodium coco sulfate, among others.
+Harsh surfactants include ingredients like sodium laureth sulfate, ammonium lauryl sulfate, and sodium coco sulfate, among others.
 These strip the skin of its natural oils and can lead to a damaged skin barrier.

 Surfactants that you should look for that are much gentler to use on the skin include cocamidopropyl betaine, sodium lauryl sulfoacetate, and sodium cocoyl isethionate.